-B.19 ALASKA NATIVE TEACHER HIRE & RETENTION
+B.19 ALASKA NATIVE TEACHERS, ADMINISTRATORS, AND SCHOOL STAFF

+HIRE & RETENTION

-Studies have shown that Native teachers have had a very positive effect on Native students.
-The hiring and retention of qualified Alaska Native teachers has long been supported by educational and Native organizations.
-AASB strongly urges school districts to recruit qualified Native teachers and administrators.
-Colleges and universities within the state are encouraged to more actively recruit Native students and to develop Indigenous certification programs designed to build on the strengths of indigenous pedagogies.
-Local school districts, with the help of the Alaska Department of Education and Early Development, are encouraged to provide leadership in developing programs to encourage Native students to choose education as a field of study, and to make every effort to foster the hiring and retention of Native teacher aides and teachers.
+Studies have shown that Native teachers, administrators and school staff have had a very positive effect on Native students and schools.
+The hiring and retention of qualified Alaska Native teachers, administrators and school staff has long been supported by educational organizations, tribal governments and Native organizations.
+AASB strongly urges school districts to recruit qualified Native teachers and administrators, and school staff.
+Colleges and universities within the state are encouraged to more actively recruit Native students and to develop Indigenous certification programs designed to build on the strengths of indigenous peoples and pedagogies.
+Local school districts, with the help of the Alaska Department of Education and Early Development, are encouraged to provide leadership in developing programs to encourage Native students to choose education as a field of study, and to make every effort to foster the hiring and retention of Native teachers, administrators and school staff aides and teachers.
 Amended 2010, 2011